dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

     3. creating aggregate tables quickly for report purposes.

 The statement allows for creating a new table with the results of a SELECT statement.

+1. Create a new Query window or use the existing one making sure to highlight all existing content and delete it first.
+2. Type or paste the following code into the Query window

 ```sql
 CREATE TABLE dbo.DimProduct